onyeka-hub/Project-24/README.md

 When you want to test the template rendering, but not actually install anything, you can use
 ```
 helm install --debug --dry-run <release name> <chart name>
+OR
+helm upgrade -install --debug --dry-run <release name> <chart name>
 ```
 This will render the templates.
 But instead of installing the chart, it will return the rendered template to you so you can see the output.

 #### Helm template command
-This works the same as --debug and --dry-run command and is flsused to test if the chart is rendered correctly.
+This works the same as --debug and --dry-run command and is wused to test if the chart is rendered correctly.
 This is a powerful tool/command that allows us to test our template by spitting out the raw kubernates yaml files, so we can make sure its OK.
 If any thing is wrong with our template, the helm template command will bring out an error.
 ```
 helm template <chart name>
 ```